This post contains affiliate links.

-Whichever wedges then give you most confidence based on those factors and most importantly the ones which give you best results are the ones to go for and if the brands end up not matching don’t worry about it.
+Whichever wedges then give you the most confidence based on those factors and most importantly the ones which give you the best results are the ones to go for and if the brands end up not matching don’t worry about it.

 I’ve seen good players do both – some sticking with one manufacturer and others having different brands for every wedge.

 There is no strict rule and never forget it’s the number written on the scorecard that counts the most not the brand of your clubs.